ayodejiayankola/SwiftUI-Exploration/README.md

 ## Getting Started

 1. Clone the repository.
-2. Open `Test.xcodeproj` in Xcode.
+2. Open `LightScheduler.xcodeproj` in Xcode.
 3. Run the app on your device or simulator.